xiaoqing2027/MakeUpProject/Challenges.md

  * encapsulate written code
  * communication between android device and webservice
  * find a way that convert JSON to MySQL in sailJS framework

+* week8
+ * what kinds of methods to save different version
+  * update time: there will have lots of versions for one document model
+  * comparison methods: if there have 5 versions, the 6th version needs to compare with every version( I have no idea how to handle this)